 Ahrefs is an amazing tool for SEO and keyword research.
 Brands can use it to see the ranking of competitor sites.
-Information like how much organic traffic the site gets and, the kind of content that is performing well will also be available through Ahrefs.
+You can find information on how much organic traffic the site gets and the kind of content that is performing well will also be available through Ahrefs.
 Other features include allowing brands to see any content gaps, tracking of specific keyword performance and keyword information on sites like Amazon, Baidu and Youtube.

 Identify your competitors

 Brands should ideally have a list of all their competitors.
 Start with the top five direct competing brands.
 It is also good to take note of indirect competitors and upcoming brands.
 While unlikely to compete for customers, indirect competitors are important players within the brand’s industry.
-Upcoming competitors in the meantime are leading companies within the same industry but who do not directly compete with yours.
 This type of competition can provide inspirational marketing strategies that can be used in the brand’s tactics.

 Know the areas of interest to track a competitor’s digital movement

 Once competitors are identified, analysis should come next.
 Brands should ideally choose specific areas to focus on since there will be so much data available online.
 If brands narrow down the information that they have to what is useful for their strategy, the data will then most likely align with current tactics.

 Gathering data is the most exhaustive part of any competitive intelligence development programme.
 Take the time to review the competition’s online presence, its products, teams, social media, website, content and everything in between.